nbikker/heart-project/README.md

 graph_age + ggtitle("Age by Death Event") + theme_classic()
 ```
 ![age_box](https://user-images.githubusercontent.com/47092306/110375136-8ba32b00-801f-11eb-9df9-255bf18626ec.png) <br />
 As you can see, this box plot shows only one outlier.
-Also, I noticed that the average age of a patient if they died was only slightly higher than if they survived.
-I created box plots for all of the variables, and many of them had a lot of outliers.
+Also, we can observe that the average age of a patient if they died was only slightly higher than if they survived.
+I created box plots for all of the variables, and many of them had a large number of outliers.
 Here is an example of the box plot "Platelets by death event" which included numerous outliers.
 ```
 graph_platelets <- ggplot(df, aes(x=DEATH_EVENT, y=platelets, group=DEATH_EVENT)) +
   geom_boxplot(aes(fill=DEATH_EVENT), outlier.colour = 'red')
 graph_platelets + ggtitle("Platelets by Death Event") + theme_classic()
 ```
 ![platelets_box](https://user-images.githubusercontent.com/47092306/110376294-06b91100-8021-11eb-9054-06afc72d0a37.png) <br />
 This box plot clearly has more outliers than the age plot.
 After creating all the different box plots, the plots with the least amount of outliers were time and age.
 This could indicate that time and age are significant factors when it comes to predicting death.
-Also, in some of the plots, the means are dramatically different.
-The time plot you can see the mean for if the patient died is extremely lower than if they did not die, which makes sense. <br />
+Also, in some of the plots, the means are significantly different.
+In the time plot you can see that the mean for if the patient has died is extremely lower than if they did not die, which makes sense. <br />

 Next, I wanted to start with my regression models.
-I decided to use cox regression and logistic regression to find significant variables and I wanted to see how the different regression models gave different results.
+I decided to use cox regression and logistic regression to find significant variables, and I wanted to see how the different regression models gave different results.
 I decided to use cox regression first because we are analyzing the outcome of death from heart failure.
 It can be used to investigate the survival time of patients in this data set and one or more of the variables.
 I created a formula for cox given the specific variables, and looked at the summary to find significant variables.
+As for logistic regression, I chose to implement this because we are also working with binary data.
+Let us examine what these regression models tell us.
 ```
 cox<-coxph(Surv(time,DEATH_EVENT)~age+sex+anaemia+serum_sodium+
                    creatinine_phosphokinase+ejection_fraction+diabetes+